iobroker-community-adapters/ioBroker.beckhoff/README.md

 ![Logo](docs/en/img/beckhoff.png)

+# DEBUG Version -> Please post iobroker logs after a 'write after end' error in ISSUE #2.
+Please use the Adapter in this Version on log level 'debug'

 # ioBroker.beckhoff
 This adapter for ioBroker can Communicate with a Beckhoff Automation System (Twincat 2 or 3) over the ADS Protocol.
 The ADS Protocol is implemented in every System of Beckhoff and can be used without any License on ioBroker or Automation System.